 Note that the back-channel AMI_Init flow describes how the impulse response is modified and handed over to the EDA tool for further processing.
 The EDA tool does not have any more functional interaction with the AMI models.

 The back-channel Getwave flow has two phases.
 In the first phase, the Tx and Rx AMI models co-optimize their equalization settings.
-Once that is completed, the standard time domain Getwave flow take place described in the “TIME DOMAIN SIMULATION REFERENCE FLOW”
+Once that is completed, the standard time domain Getwave flow takes place described in the “TIME DOMAIN SIMULATION REFERENCE FLOW”

 10.2.2.3.1 Back-Channel Reference Flow for AMI_Init based simulation